Chirag0410/socket_os_chat_arth-task-17/README.md

 ## Python program to implement chatting between two OS.
 #### socket programming
 Do-
-Run the python program in both the OS
+Run the python program in both the OS and Start Chatting!!
-Start Chatting!!